Foolish-Wang/Carsties/README.md

 127.0.0.1 id.carsties.local app.carsties.local api.carsties.local
 ```

-8.You should now be able to browse to the app on https://app.carsties.local
+8. You should now be able to browse to the app on https://app.carsties.local